mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №2.
-Write function - executeforEach, which iterates over array and executes function on each element.
+Write a function called “executeforEach”, that iterates over the array and executes a function on each element.

 #### For example:
 ```